toshi0607/Go-FAQ-Japanese-Edition/original.md

 precision beyond what a `float64` could hold.
-Only when the constant or constant expression is assigned to a variable—a memory location in the program—does it become a "computer" number with the usual floating-point properties and precision.
+Only when the constant or constant expression is assigned to a variable—a memory location in the program—does it become a “computer” number with the usual floating-point properties and precision.

 Also,